caelcs/dateflow/README.md

 DateFlow is a fluent interface to deal with java Date utils methods that you would normally have in your project.

+The motivation comes from projects where you are deeply constraint to the use of Date or String and you are dealing with multiple regions, no matter the reason behind it.

-The idea is provides a way to use local date/datetime, string, date among other types, some of them bind to the timezone where you generate from; consequently the DateFlow allows you to pass the date timezone and/or format. once this has been set up DateFlow use this information to create an Instant (UTC) representation that will be used later on to apply different operations and finally export to different Date Time classes as UTC or the timezone of your convenience.
+DateFlow helps you to convert local date/datetime, string, date among other types, some of them bind to timezones.
+By passing the source representation of your Date/time, Once this has been set up, DateFlow use this information to create an Instant (UTC) representation that will be used later on to apply different operations and finally generate a representation as UTC or the timezone of your preference.
 As I said normally you would not need something like this in your project but if you are bind to Date class or format based on String you might find DateFlow helpful.